-After six years of travel and relocating to two states and five different countries, I never saw myself becoming susceptible to culture shock in the midwest.
-But working as a legal assistant for Antioch Alum Phillip Brigham has proven otherwise.
-What I mean to say is this: for someone who has never had 1) an interest in studying law and 2) any office experience, I signed up to do something knowingly new and challenging.
+After six years of travel and relocating to two states and five different countries, I never thought I would be susceptible to culture shock in the midwest.
+Working as a legal assistant for Antioch alum Phillip Brigham has proven otherwise.
+What I mean to say is this: for someone who has never had 1) an interest in studying law and 2) any office experience, I signed up for this job knowing it would be something new and challenging.
 I don’t regret it at all.

-There aren’t that many things that make me anxious like coffee does.
-It took less than hour for me to feel my heart in my throat and tears in the corner of my eyes.
-This is when I decided to go on my first and only hour lunch break.
-I walked into a barnes and noble cafe, bought some quick eats and did the best thing I could think of.
-I called my mom.
+There aren’t many things that make me anxious like coffee does.
+It took less than an hour for me to feel my heart in my throat and tears in the corner of my eyes.
+That was when I decided to go on my first and only hour-long lunch break.
+I walked into a Barnes and Noble cafe, bought some quick eats, and did the best thing I could think of: I called my mom.

 I think she’s used to it.
 I think she’s used to me living in different places every six months.
 I think she’s used to me working for very rich people, the same people she cleans houses for.
 My mom has heard me call myself inadequate plenty of times before and this was no different.